The Bell Jar Summary

 The bottle slid from my fingers and I lay down.
 The silence drew off, baring the pebbles and shells and all the tatty wreckage of my life.

-The Bell Jar, chapter 13
+The Bell Jar, Esther Greenwood, Chapter 13

 In chapter 14 of The Bell Jar, Esther wakes up at a hospital where her distraught mother visits her.
 Esther breaks a mirror and gets transferred to a psych ward.
 Both the doctors and her mother treat her as if she misbehaved rather than had a disease.